phaustin/a405/_sources/learning_goals.md

   1. develop the habit of "casual computing" to quickly solve simple problems
   2. design, build and test reusable software components
-  3. read and write common data formats containing observational and moddel output
+  3. read and write common data formats containing observational and model output
   4. formulate and solve systems of differential equations using adaptive step solvers provided with python